roypaulin/laTazza/Project/Requirements/RequirementDocument.md

 ## Context Diagram
 \<Define here Context diagram using UML use case diagram>

+@startuml
+actor employee as e
+actor supply_company as sc
+actor visitor as v
+actor bank as b

+rectangle system{
+  (LaTazza) as lt

+     e-lt :"use"
+     lt-v
+     lt-b :"take in charge payment"
+     sc-lt:"supply"
+}
+@enduml
 \<actors are a subset of stakeholders>

 ## Interfaces